robertocarroll/robertocarroll/work/_posts/2009-12-10-istabsir-the-national.markdown

 - Concept and strategy
 - Digital development
 - Video
-excerpt: A pictoral and oral history of the UAE
+excerpt: Designing and developing an award-winning pictoral and oral history of the UAE
 ---

 [The National](http://www.thenational.ae) is a newspaper in the United Arab Emirates which was launched by ex-Telegraph editor Martin Newland in 2008.
 I worked on the website from 2008 to 2010.
 [Istabsir ](http://www.thenational.ae/istabsir) was a multimedia project, which I designed and developed.